Klipper3d/klipper/docs/Status_Reference.md

 object is available if z_tilt is defined):
 - `applied`: True if the z-tilt leveling process has been run and completed successfully.

+## Accessing Coordinates

+Some status fields provide a "coordinate".
+For macro users these fields may be accessed by component name (eg,`{printer.toolhead.position.x}`), where the component name may be "x", "y", or "z".

+For developers using the Klipper API Server these fields are transmitted as a list - for example: `{"toolhead": {"position": [1.0, 2.0, 3.0, 7.3, 19.2]}}` .
+The first three components of the list correspond with the x, y, and z axes.

+A coordinate will typically have at least 3 components (x, y, and z), however there may also be additional components.
+Care should be taken when accessing any of these additional components as the ordering and number of components may change at run-time.

+One may use `{printer.gcode_move.axis_map}` and/or
+`{printer.toolhead.extra_axes}` to determine the number of components and the ordering of components.
+For example, to access the "E" component one could use `{printer.toolhead.position[printer.gcode_move.axis_map.E]}`.
+Or, if one wanted to find the component associated with the "extruder" object, one could use `{printer.toolhead.position[printer.toolhead.extra_axes.extruder]}`.